 'Cornish Heritage in Penzance'

-Bewnans Kernow will be opening 'Cornish Heritage in Penzance' later in 2021.
-This is on the site of the former Penzance School of Art and Library building.
+'Cornish Heritage in Penzance' is now open on the site of the former Penzance Library building at 62 Morrab Road, Penzance, Cornwall.
+TR18 4EP

 A brief history of our new premises can be seen by clicking the building images below